RiceComp215-Staff/RiceChecks/README.md

 AnnoAutoGrader, itself, is written in Kotlin, and should be able to process student projects written in Java or Kotlin, although our focus is on Java-based student projects, at least for now.

+**AnnoAutoGrader is only tested against OpenJDK 11.
+It's unlikely to work on earlier JDK releases.**

 ## Compiling / developing for AnnoAutoGrader
 The `autograder` directory includes our autograder implementation (in Kotlin) and annotations (Java) as well as a pile of unit tests.
 The other top-level directories are demonstration projects.